si-yao/chat-room/readme.txt

 ------------------------------------------------------
 1.General Description
 ------------------------------------------------------
-The program meet all requirements listed in programming assignment description, including 2 bonus parts.
+The program meets all requirements listed in programming assignment description, including 2 bonus parts.
 And also besides 2 bonus requirements, I added a function to simplify the input command, which will be introduced in later section.
 I encapsulate the socket service into utility.SocketService It provides service about request and response, both for client and server.
 And there are two package client and server for client side and server side respectively.